-Attendance at Mass on Fridays and Holy Days is an integral part of the school's religion program.
+Attendance at Mass on Fridays and Holy Days and participation in First Friday Adoration is an integral part of the school's religion program.
 Students are involved in many aspects of the Mass.

 At certain times during the year, selected grades participate in retreats which assist with their personal and communal spiritual development.